Pouriya-Jahanbakhsh/eauthor/README.md

 # eauthor
-A library for adding function authors information in compiled Erlang modules.
+A library for adding information of code authors to compiled Erlang modules.

 # Example
 Suppose we have following module named `test.erl`: